Janiczek/elmid/README.md

 ## TODO

+- [ ] watch for creation of new directories and start watching them too
 - [ ] ellipsis-clamp the path *from the left* so that the filename is always shown
 - [ ] debounce
 - [ ] after successful Elm compiler run, run `elm-review` too and display its errors similarly